lucaventurini/PImpStanfordNer4Nerd/README.md

 	{"token":[{"label":"PERS","word":"Emma"},{"label":"O","word":"and"},{"label":"O","word":"Elizabeth"},{"label":"O","word":"shared"},{"label":"O","word":"a"},{"label":"O","word":"dream"},{"label":"O","word":"."}]}

-We see the new model correctly tags Emma as a \texttt{PERS}, but fails to label Elizabeth.
+We see the new model correctly tags Emma as a PERS, but fails to label Elizabeth.

 ## References